super-easy-forms/super-easy-forms/README.md

 You must have an IAM user with administrator access to be able to use super-easy-forms.

+1. **Create the necesary local files** Run `$ sef build` from the root of the project.
-1. **Create an IAM user with administrator acces.** you can use the `sef iam profilename -c` command replacing profilename for the desired name of your IAM user. hold on to the access Id and secret key displayed.
+2. **Create an IAM user with administrator acces.** you can use the `sef iam profilename -c` command replacing profilename for the desired name of your IAM user. hold on to the access Id and secret key displayed.
-2. **Update the local profile in your machine.** The local profiles are stored in `~/.aws/credentials` in mac/linux or in `C:\Users\USER_NAME\.aws\credentials` in windows. you can create/edit this file by runing `sudo nano ~/.aws/credentials` or something similar. add the profile keys in the format shown bellow.
+3. **Update the local profile in your machine.** The local profiles are stored in `~/.aws/credentials` in mac/linux or in `C:\Users\USER_NAME\.aws\credentials` in windows. you can create/edit this file by runing `sudo nano ~/.aws/credentials` or something similar. add the profile keys in the format shown bellow.

         [profilename]
         aws_access_key_id = <YOUR_ACCESS_KEY_ID>
         aws_secret_access_key = <YOUR_SECRET_ACCESS_KEY>
+4. Add your AWS profile in the .env file of your project `AWS_PROFILE=default` replace default with the name of your IAM user

       *Optionally you can add the IAM user’s credentials directly in the .env w/o creating the local profile.

         AWS_ACCESS_KEY_ID=your-access-key
         AWS_SECRET_ACCESS_KEY=your-secert-access-key
-3. **Create the necesary local files** Run `sef build` from the root of the project.
+5. Add your AWS region to .env and save the file. `AWS_REGION=us-east-1` replace us-east-1 if your using a different region.